cilium/cilium/Documentation/operations/troubleshooting.rst

 cluster size.
 The larger the cluster, the longer the `interval
 <https://pkg.go.dev/github.com/cilium/cilium/pkg/kvstore?tab=doc#ExtraOptions.StatusCheckInterval>`_:

- * If no etcd endpoints can be reached, Cilium will report failure in ``cilium status``.
+ * If no etcd endpoints can be reached, Cilium will report failure in ``cilium-dbg status``.
 This will cause the liveness and readiness probe of Kubernetes to fail and Cilium will be restarted.